kaelmurphy/Micro-452-Project/Code/Vision_Kael/vision_report.md

 3. The homography matrix used to convert pixels into millimeters.
 4. The pixel positions of the operating zone corners, used in the dashboard live feed.

----

 ### 1.2.
 Fast robot pose acquisition
 Once the system has been initialized using `getVisionCoords(...)`, we assume the global obstacles and the corners of our operating zone will not change.
 Since we are expecting this behaviour, it doesn't make sense to redo this processing every time we capture a frame.
-Instead, we created a lightweight function `getRobotPositionMm(showDisplay=False)` that we call whenever we want an updated robot position from the camera.
+Instead, we created a lightweight function `getRobotPositionMm()` that we call whenever we want an updated robot position from the camera.

 #### 1.2.1. getRobotPositionMm()
 This helper function reads a frame from the cached camera, finds the robot marker, and computes its world coordinates and orientation using the $H$ transform from earlier.
 It returns the robot’s x-position, y-position, orientation angle, and a validity flag.
-If the robot is not visible, the function returns None for the position and angle, and False for `robot_seen`; if the robot is not in the frame the program will continue to run using only odometry.
+If the robot is not visible, the function returns None for the position and angle, and False for `robotSeen`; if the robot is not in the frame the program will continue to run using only odometry.

----

 ### 1.3.
 Shutdown and live frame access